 - The award is presented by the ASPRS Foundation from funds donated by students, associates, colleagues, and friends of Robert Colwell, one of the world's most respected leaders in remote sensing, a field that he stewarded from the interpretation of World War II aerial photographs to the advanced acquisition and analysis of many types of geospatial data from military and civilian satellite programs.

-A current or beginning graduate student or post-doctoral researcher who wishes to be considered for the award must submit an application form and the following items:
+A PhD-level graduate student who wishes to be considered for the award must submit an application form and the following items:

 - A listing of courses taken, and/or those to be taken, in remote sensing or other related geospatial information technologies, recognizing that instruction in remote sensing is often embedded in courses taught in many different disciplines.